MicrosoftDocs/customer-insights/ci-docs/engagement-insights/quotas.md

 [!INCLUDE [cc-beta-prerelease-disclaimer]( includes/cc-beta-prerelease-disclaimer.md)]

-Engagement insights are a highly scalable application, capable of supporting millions of events per second.
+Engagement insights is a highly scalable application, capable of supporting millions of events per second.
 During public preview, there are limits to both the ingestion volume in a workspace and the number of workspaces in an organization.

 ## Engagement insights limits